AirQA: A Comprehensive QA Dataset for AI Research with Instance-Level Evaluation: The Dataset

 \subsection{Dataset Statistics}

 \paragraph{Example Classification} We classify the examples in the \dataset dataset into four question types, five element categories and two evaluation types as discussed before.
 Table~\ref{tab:dataset_statistics} shows that, the example numbers of the four question types are relatively balanced, while approximately half of the examples involve at least one element other than text (we classify an example as text if and only if it doesn't include any other elements, and an example can belong to more than one categories).
-Regarding evaluation functions, from Figure~\ref{fig:statistics_evaluation}, we can observe that most evaluations utilized are objective, indicating that they don't require LLMs, which demonstrates the cost-effectiveness of our dataset.
+Regarding evaluation functions, Figure~\ref{fig:statistics_evaluation} shows that most of the evaluations are objective, meaning they do not require LLMs, which demonstrates the cost-effectiveness of our dataset.

 \paragraph{Paper Usage} To ensure the objectiveness of retrieval and comprehensive questions, we limit the retrieval scale to be one of ACL2023, ICLR2024 and NeurIPS2024.
 Besides including all papers from these three conferences in our collection, we also utilize another $707$ papers in the examples, summing up a total of \numpaper papers.
 As shown in Table~\ref{tab:dataset_statistics}, in average, an example involve 1.63 papers, indicating the diversity of our dataset.